What is an ultrasound scan?

 - examine lumps to see if they need further testing by distinguishing between fluid-filled cysts and solid lumps

-- help with treatments, for example by showing the correct site for an injection or a biopsy
+- help to guide treatments, for example by showing the correct site for an injection or to guide a biopsy needle to the correct place

-Ultrasound has many uses in pregnancy, including monitoring progress and screening for complications.
-3D and 4D ultrasound scans are sometimes used in pregnancy for non-medical purposes.
+Ultrasound has many uses in pregnancy, including assessing gestational age, monitoring progress and screening for complications.
+It is usually done at 8 – 13 weeks and 18 – 20 weeks — the first and second trimester scans.
+Additional ultrasound scans are only needed in certain circumstances.
+3D and 4D ultrasound scans are sometimes offered in pregnancy for non-medical purposes.
+You should discuss having these scans with your obstetrician or GP.

 Ultrasounds should only be performed when medically necessary.
 Speak to your doctor or specialist about whether an ultrasound is required.
 For more information, visit the Choosing Wisely Australia website.